Solid-State-LED-Lighting-Inc/esp32-aws-iot-core-unified/README.md

 I will not post full source code here.
 Source code is a work product that I like to get paid for doing.
 What I will post are flow charts, state transition diagrams, block diagrams, and explainations on what makes the project work.
 There will be some source here, but only enough to substantiate my expertese in the subject.

-#### Please view the README.md docs in subdirectories for helpful info.
+#### Please view the README.md files in subdirectories for helpful info.

 ### What this project covers:
 I have integrated the AWS ESP demos into one project.
 Typically, I just reverse engineer their algorythms and then unifiy them.
 This covers the following features: